apnadkarni/blt/man/tree.rst

   changed (according to *switches*).
 Two arguments are appended to *command* and *args* before it's invoked: the id of the node and a string representing the type of event that occured.
-One of more switches can be set to indicate the events that are of interest.
-The valid switches are as follows:
+One of more switches can be set to indicate the events that are of interest.  *Switches* may be any of the following.

   **-create**
     Invoke *command* whenever a new node has been added.